stevenrick/al-folio/_pages/about.md

 I'm currently a Ph.D.
 Candidate in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a> specializing in Human-Centered Design.
 I am advised by <a href="http://weibel.ucsd.edu/">Nadir Weibel</a>.

 My dissertation focuses on the sensing of nonverbal behavior between doctors and patients in order to elucidate links between communication and equitable health outcomes.
-I use mixed methods to understand interpersonal interactions and contextual dynamics, and my work seeks to inform the design of future AI systems to better facilitate human collaboration - treating technology as a teammate.
+I use mixed methods to understand interpersonal interactions and contextual dynamics, and my work seeks to inform the design of future AI systems to better facilitate human collaboration.

-My work spans the fields of user experience, biomedical informatics, human behavior sensing, and applies them to real world problems.
+My work spans the fields of user experience, biomedical informatics, human behavior sensing, and applied machine learning.

 As a computer scientist and technologist I strive to create systems that alleviate human problems and enhance end-user experiences.
 As a social scientist and designer I acknowledge that technology may not always be the right answer.
-Real solutions require first understanding the problem and the humans who face it.
+Before crafting answers you must understand the problem and people who face it.

 Education
 - M.S. in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a>